parsi scrambled eggs with mango

-- 1. Beat eggs and add salt, pepper, red chili powder, green chilies and 3 tablespoons of the fresh, chopped coriander leaves to eggs, and mix thoroughly.
+- 1. Beat eggs and add salt, pepper, red chili powder, green chili and 3 tablespoons of the fresh, chopped coriander leaves to eggs, and mix thoroughly.

 - 2. Heat ghee in a frying pan on medium heat until shimmering and hot.
-Add ground coriander and onions.
+Add onions and ground coriander.
 Allow onions to cook until they are translucent and start turning golden on edges, about 1 minute.
 Add tomatoes and cook for another 1 minutes, until tomatoes soften.